destinio/TI4-teaching/games/risingsun/README.md

 ## War Phase

 During the War Phase, players Battle over several contested Provinces.
 Winning Battles grants players extra Victory Points, especially if they are able to conquer a variety of different Provinces.
-However, cunning players may reap many bene ts from Battles they lose, if they master the art of war.
+However, cunning players may reap many benefits from Battles they lose, if they master the art of war.

 - **Note that “At Start of War” Phase effects take place at the start of the War Phase of each Season, not at the start of each Battle**
 -  flip your Political/War tiles to their War side.